In this article:

 Next, select your preferred layout for your idea cards (there are 7 layouts to choose from including image only, text only, and image + text with varying tile layouts).
 To see what the respondent view will look like, you can preview your idea card using the Primary View and Question View preview tab on the right side.

-It's time to add your ideas to the Idea Split section.
-You can either add your ideas:
+2. Add your ideas to the Idea Split section.
+You have two options:

 one-by-one by clicking on ‘New Idea’ tile

-multiple ideas by clicking on ‘add multiple ideas at once’ tile
+multiple ideas by clicking on ‘From computer’ tile

 Once you have added your ideas, you can indicate how many of your ideas you want to show each respondent in the numeric box titled 'Each audience member sees -______ ideas at random' within the ‘1 - Ideas’ tile (below).